 This craftsmanship is evident in every corner of the boat.
 Her interior is simply radiant in satin cherry, with top-of-the-line components including stainless steel opening port lights and chrome or stainless light fixtures throughout.

 Hull #3 has been used seasonally in the Northeast since her first launch in May of 2012, and stored out of the water under canvas cover each winter.
-All interior photos were taken in November 2020 and are an accurate reflection of her condition.
+Electric winches (primary and halyard), full electronics, and the Tartan Cruise Control Rig for fast, comfortable sailing in all conditions.

 The listing broker has known this particular Tartan since her first launch in May of 2012 and can provide a prospective buyer with an accurate overview of her history and current above-average condition.

 - Tartan Yachts

 - Available for sale in U.S. waters:

 - Vessel Name: